jdittrich/userNeedResearchBook/text/dataGathering.md

 ![example template](images/GoodBadTime_Diagramm.svg)

-These templates give some scaffold which makes creating the diagrams easier.
+These templates give some scaffold which it easier for the participants to create the diagrams.
 Some people still hesitate to create diagrams, since they think they are expected to produce artworks or accurate sketches.
 In this case, tell them:

 > »When I say documenting by drawing and writing, it does not mean that we are going to produce an artwork here.
 This is what the end result may look like«